zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-delete.md

 ### Configuring Options

-We already saw in previous articles how to pass options to the `BulkDelete` method — but here’s a quick recap:
+We already saw in previous article [Configuring Options](/configure-options) how to pass options to the `BulkDelete` method — but here’s a quick recap:

 ```csharp
 // Using a lambda expression (only works with one option)